RickRieger/i-need-space/README.md

 Now, we need take that longitude and latitude along with the satellite ID (a.k.a.
 NORAD) entered into the text input and make a request to the Satellite Passes API.
 This will tell us when the satellite will next be visible.

-As with before, I recommend first reading the API's documentation [here](https://satellites.fly.dev/) and making a test requet in the browser before diving into the Javascript.
+As with before, I recommend first reading the API's documentation [here](https://satellites.fly.dev/) and making a test request in the browser before diving into the Javascript.
 Additionally, the documentation for this API is pretty sparse so here's an aditional example:

 ```
 The following endpoint will make a request for the next visible satellite pass at